AllenZoo/FeedbackFormProject/README.md

   color: white;
 }

-/* Fixed problem of the button text not changing colour when hovering :) */ input[type="radio"]:not(:checked):hover + span {
+/* Fixed problem of the button text not changing colour when hovering :), really found useful learning about +, ~ in css and modifying siblings */ input[type="radio"]:not(:checked):hover + span {
   color: white;
 }